 Add To Favorites

-Examine several picture books that have a clear story sequence (beginning, middle or climax and end).
-Observe how character's appearance, actions, and settings change throughout the story and are reflected in the illustrations.
+Provide opportunities for students to examine several picture books that have a clear story sequence (beginning, middle or climax and end).
+Encourage students to observe how character's appearance, actions, and settings change throughout the story and are reflected in the illustrations.

-Read or listen to a new story or paragraph about an event.
-Use your imagination to decide how you can represent the sequence in three illustrations.
+Working as a whole class, read or listen to a new story or paragraph about an event.
+Ask student to use their imaginations to decide how they can represent the sequence of events in three illustrations.

 With Crayola® Scissors, cut story setting shapes and figures for all three parts of the story sequence from colored paper.
-Fill each of the three panels with shapes.
+Students fill each of the three panels with shapes.
 Glue the shapes to the panels with Crayola Glue Sticks.

-Use Crayola Markers to add details to the story sequence.
+Use Crayola Colored Pencils and Markers to add details to the story sequence.

-Share your work with the class and explain how you organized and designed your story sequence pictures.
+Students share their work with the class and explain how they organized and designed story sequence pictures.
 Compare and contrast classmates' sequence scenes of the same story.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho